 Of course, we know it would be much better for our dogs to catch their own prey.
 This is not only for nutritional benefit, animal welfare but also because, from a behavioural and emotional level it is what dogs are designed to do.
 In practice, many dogs do not get this opportunity, and indeed many domesticated dogs would not actually be able to catch and kill their own prey.
 So, we have to step in and provide them with their food.
 This may be a big relief to most of us!

 Our vet tried not to over-engineer the food, after all, nature always knows best.
 We take approximately 70% of the raw meat and organs.
-To this we add ingredients that would be naturally present in the preys intestines.
-We have to substitute some things, we live in an industrial world, so we can’t commercially reproduce exactly what a prey would have (and each prey would very).
+To this, we add ingredients that would be naturally present in the prey’s intestines.
+We have to substitute some things, we live in an industrial world, so we can’t commercially reproduce exactly what prey would have (and each prey would vary).
 We do ensure that all the ingredients are appropriate for a dog’s needs and digestive tract, to support a healthy natural microbiome, which is key for physical and emotional health and vitality.